Settling Insurance Claims Business License in Dubai

 Providing advisory services related to claims resolution

-The licence falls under the Financial category, reflecting the regulated nature of the activity and the trust placed in practitioners to handle significant monetary transactions fairly and transparently.
+The license falls under the Financial category, reflecting the regulated nature of the activity and the trust placed in practitioners to handle significant monetary transactions fairly and transparently.

-This business licence is well suited to a range of professionals and organisations, including:
+This business license is well suited to a range of professionals and organisations, including:

 Independent claims adjusters and loss assessors